learn-co-curriculum/dsc-linalg-python-vs-numpy-lab/README.md

 * Use Python's `timeit` library to calculate the processing time
-* [Visit this link](https://www.pythoncentral.io/time-a-python-function/) for an in-depth explanation on how to time a function or routine in python
+* [Visit this link](https://www.pythoncentral.io/time-a-python-function/) for an in-depth explanation on how to time a function or routine in Python

-**Hint**: Use a nested for loop for accessing, calculating and storing each scalar value in the resulting matrix
+**Hint**: Use a nested `for` loop for accessing, calculating, and storing each scalar value in the resulting matrix.

 ```python